Angelos1/articles/README.md

 # Instructions

-Instructions for running interacting with the *articles* Django app.
+Instructions for running and interacting with the *articles* Django app.

 These instructions will guide you to:
 * clone the repository